Teaching English to Speakers of Other Languages (TSL) - Graduate Courses

 Teaching English to Speakers of Other Languages (TESOL) Methods

 This course increases students' understanding of techniques and methods to teach English as a second or foreign language (ESL/EFL).
 Students identify the historical development of approaches and methodologies for teaching ESL/EFL, understand foundational principles of teaching ESL/EFL, and explore individual English learner (EL) differences, including age/grade level and language proficiency level, and how to account for these in instruction.
 Students also further develop the skills to plan instruction, including lesson and unit plans, and master teaching techniques for each of the four skills, grammar, and vocabulary.
 Additionally, students explore materials and technology available for teaching ESL/EFL.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
+Graduate students have additional course requirements/expectations.
 Consent of department.
 Offered Fall, Spring, Summer.

 TSL 798 Cr.1-3